Afghanistan's spiritual guardians have discovered a dangerous new peril: Indian soap operas.

 Women and girls are obliged to not wear make-up, wear suitable dresses and observe hijab (veil) while at work or classrooms, said one article of the draft.

 It also aims to ban women dancers performing during concerts and other public events as well as on television.
-The mass media including television and cable networks must avoid broadcasting programmes against Islamic morals, it said without giving
+The mass media including television and cable networks must avoid broadcasting programmes against Islamic morals, it said

 Men and young boys must avoid wearing bracelets, necklaces, "feminist dresses," and hair-bands, the draft reads.